dpreussler/android-gluten/README.md

 New Relic Trace for Picasso
 ---------------------------
-REMARK: with latest new relic release 264 this might be obsolete
+REMARK: with latest new relic release 264 this is obsolete, will keep as reference

 Usage:
 create your Picasso instance with something like this: